csulbying/web-app-dev/02-web-introduction/web-introduction.md

 You can check the page details to see many elments that are marked with different tags.
 The web page also has tags for the assoicated CSS and JavaScript files.

 ## Setup Development Tools

+[Node.js](https://nodejs.org) is a JavaScript runtime that runs JavaScript directly in an operating system, i.e., outside a browser.
+In additon to run server side or clint JavaScript applications, it is often used to build and test JavaScript project.
+Please go to [Node.js](https://nodejs.org) to download and install the current version for your operating system.

+When you install Node.js, you install the JavaScript runtime engine and a package management tool called [npm](https://www.npmjs.com/). npm is the package manager for JavaScript and the world’s largest software registry.
+It can be used to install JavaScript libraries and tools.

 Run the command `npm install -g live-server` to install a live http server that automatically load a web page when there is a change.
 The `-g` option means that it is installed in a globe scope.
 You can use it anywhere in you command line because it is globally visible in the operating system.